 We are committed to providing injured people the comprehensive legal assistance to work through the claims process and pursue the compensation they need.

-Minnesota allows accident victims up to two years to file a claim for the injuries they suffered because of another’s negligence.
-This deadline is called the statute of limitations.
-Victims who fail to file their lawsuit before the limitation expires may be barred from using the court system to seek compensation.
-However, other rules can also complicate personal injury claims, particularly if they involve a motor vehicle accident.
+Minnesota allows accident victims up to six years to file a claim for the injuries they suffered because of another's negligence.
+If the injured person passes away in the accident, Minnesota allows this person's loved ones up to three years to bring a wrongful death claim.
+These deadlines are called the statute of limitations.
+Victims who fail to file their lawsuit before the applicable limitation expires may be barred from compensation.
+There are a number of rules that can further complicate personal injury claims, particularly if they involve a motor vehicle accident.

 Avoid waiting to file your claim, and work with a personal injury lawyer to include all your losses in your claim.
 Your personal injury attorney will collect evidence and information to account for all your current and future losses to seek maximum compensation for your injuries.